Computational Approaches for Grocery Home Delivery Services: Related Work

+\textit{Dynamic pricing:} Allows for finer levels of gradation of incentives than (dynamic) slotting.
+Offering price incentives can be used to increase the attractiveness of time slots during which the order can be delivered more efficiently, see \cite{asdemir_dynamic_2009, Yang2016, Klein2017b, YangStrauss2017}.

-In contrast to above presented works, we investigate the acceptance of new customer requests in terms of \textit{improving the chances of finding feasible insertions} (given an incomplete delivery schedule) rather than developing new acceptance criteriums for improving revenue management.
+In contrast to the presented works in this subsection, we investigate the acceptance of new customer requests in terms of \textit{improving the chances of finding feasible insertions} (given an incomplete delivery schedule) rather than developing new acceptance criteriums for improving revenue management.